-The role of Te Puni Kōkiri is principal policy advisor to the Government on Māori outcomes.
+Te Puni Kōkiri is government’s principal policy advisor on Māori wellbeing and development.

 Our vision is thriving whānau - When whānau are thriving, so do their communities, hapū, iwi and all of Aotearoa.

 - Empowering whānau to succeed in their goals and aspirations.

 - Providing a strategic voice on Māori wellbeing in government decision-making.

 - Investing in innovation and capability at an iwi, hapū and whānau level.

 - Monitoring and challenging other agencies to deliver better results for Māori.

 The Government has prioritised wellbeing outcomes for all New Zealanders, including a stronger focus on lifting wellbeing outcomes for Māori, and increasing the state sector’s responsiveness to Māori.
 Te Puni Kōkiri contributes to this by: